Zeesastrous/TF2-Script-Collection/README.md

 ### Why .0181 for hitscan?
 Why not .015?
 `cl_interp .015` is optimal for LAN play for both hitscan and projectiles.
 However, I tend to notice while playing Sniper that the hitbox doesn't actually match the model, the hitbox being moved a bit forward from the model during movement.
 Animations seem to break much more consistently.
 Nudging these values to .0181 seems to correct these mistakes.

-In general, **Higher interp values results in the actual hitbox being more distanced from the playermodel**.
+In general, **Higher interp values results in the actual hitbox being more distanced from the player's model.**.
+In my personal experience, the hitbox seems to lag behind the higher the value, however there are videos clearly showing the model being behind the hitbox.